Deepika8709/smart_diet_planner/README.md

 # smart_diet_planner
-Smart diet planner is a python based program about how a person can choose his fitness goal according to weight loss or Muscle gain program
+Smart diet planner is a python based program about how a person can choose his/her fitness goal according to Weight loss or Muscle gain program

 This project was created to practice: data cleaning